haridev-v/geometry-first-fem/notes/chapter-2-projections-as-approximations.md

 - The residual \(r = u - u_h\) is orthogonal to the entire subspace \(V\).
 - No tangential component remains.

 To make this idea intuitive, consider a 2D space with a vector $AB$ where the goal is to find the minimum distance between a point $u$ and the vector $AB$.
-The closest point on the vector will be the foot of the perpendicular to the point $u$:
+The closest point on the vector will be the foot of the perpendicular to the point $u$.
+For any other point $w$ along $AB$, the error vector $$e := u - w$$ will have a component along $AB$, and moving along that component leads us to the point $u_h$:

 <p align="center">
   <img src="../figures/2derror.png" width="500">